All You Need To Know About Garage Door Springs

 They can’t handle as much weight as torsion springs.

-Overhead door operators with extensions springs require more power to function.
+Overhead door operators with extension springs require more power to function.

 They result in a jerking motion, making the garage door uncontrollable to a certain extent.